ubirch/ubirch-verify-widget/README.md

 * <code>formIds</code> string array with param ids used in the anchored JSON
     - here the id's can be added in any order; attention: in the anchored JSON document the id's have to be in alphabetical order!
     - attention: you must not use id "id" (TYPO3 uses this id for routing and ignores query string if it contains an id "id")
-* <code>missingFieldErrorMessages</code> string array of error message for each formId in the same order;
- will be displayed if form is not filled completely when user tries to verify

 ### create form